CoderDojoZH/resources/flyer-kids/flyer-kids.md

 Sunday, 15:00 - 17:00 @ Liip

 Limmatstrasse 183
 8048 Zürich
 http://coderdojozh.github.io/

-## internal
+## Internal

 ### The Zurich CoderDojo

-The Zuric CoderDojo is a multilingual group (DE, EN, IT, PL, FR).
+The Zurich CoderDojo is a multilingual group (DE, EN, IT, PL, FR).
-For learning it's best if you can come regularly.
+You will learn much more out of this sesions if you can attend regularly.
 Of course it does not have to be every week.
-Bring your laptop, but we can provide computers on demand.
+Bring your own laptop.
+If needed, we can also provide computers on demand.
+No constant supervision by parents is necessary.
+Parents can relax in our small lounge.
-We have a small lounge for parents.

 ### Activities

 Ninjas who have never been coding before, are introduced to Lightbot and learn the basics about programming.
-Our main platform is Scratch, a powerfull jigsaw-like programming environment.
+Our main platform is Scratch, a powerful jigsaw-like programming environment.
-On top of it we run Makey Makey, Thymio, ...  workshops.
+On top of it we run MaKey MaKey, Thymio, ...  workshops.

 ###Get in touch